Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_shop_random_hyp_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the Hypnotists ttt_shop_random_dep_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the Deputies ttt_shop_random_imp_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the Impersonators
+ttt_shop_random_hyp_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the Hypnotists ttt_shop_random_dep_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the Deputies ttt_shop_random_imp_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the Impersonators ttt_shop_random_asn_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the Assassins ttt_shop_random_jes_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the Jesters (if they have shop weapons) ttt_shop_random_swa_percent                 0       // The percent chance that a weapon in the shop will be not be shown for the Swappers (if they have shop weapons)

 // Enable/Disable Individual Role Random Shop Restrictions ttt_shop_random_tra_enabled                 0       // Whether role shop randomization is enabled for Traitors